AlejoYarce/gatsby-firebase-redux-starter-kit/README.md

 # Gatsby, Firebase and Redux Starter Kit
 A Starter Kit based on Gatsby starter default, Gatsby Firebase Plugin, Redux and React Emotion.
+Have a quick way to check if Firebase App is ready and if a user exists.

 [Gatsby Starter Default](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-default/)